Filing Late for the 2020 Tax Season? Find Out if You'll be Penalized

 Later refunds

 Filing your taxes later does mean your refund — if one is owed to you — will be in your hands later.
 You have three years to claim your refund from the time the taxes are due.
-The same rule applies to claiming tax credits, such as the Earned Income Credit, which is a benefit for households earning low to moderate income.
+The same rule applies to claiming tax credits, such as the Earned Income Credit, which is a benefit for households earning low to moderate income, and the 2020 Recovery Rebate Credit if you didn’t receive the first and second stimulus checks.

 Borrowing holdups

-The information from your federal tax return is used by financial situations when you apply for Federal Student Aid, a business loan, or a home loan.
+The information from your federal tax return is used by financial institutions when you apply for Federal Student Aid, a business loan, or a home loan.

 “It’s just a good idea to file taxes every year and on time so you’re ready for anything in life,” says Alison Flores, principal tax research analyst at H&R Block’s Tax Institute.